CIPH3RD/AnonExchange/README.md

 StackOverflow has a cluttered UI that might distract you from the content you're trying to find.
 AnonymousOverflow simplifies the interface to make it easier to read and navigate.

-## How to make Stack Overflow links take you to AnonymousOverflow automatically

-The open-source [Libredirect](https://github.com/libredirect/libredirect) extension for Firefox and Chromium-based desktop browsers has support for redirections to AnonymousOverflow.
-To enable this, simply open the extension settings, click on Stack Overflow, then toggle "Enable".
-That's it, now Stack Overflow links will go to AnonymousOverflow.

-The open-source [Proxy_Redirect](https://openuserjs.org/scripts/sjehuda/Proxy_Redirect) user.js script for web browsers with userscript support.
-You can install it with a web extension like [Greasemonkey](https://greasespot.net/), [Tampermonkey](https://tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).
-Once installed, Stack Overflow links will go to AnonymousOverflow.

 ## How it works

-AnonymousOverflow uses the existing question endpoint that StackOverflow uses.
-Simply replace the domain name in the URL with the domain name of the AnonymousOverflow instance you're using and you'll be able to view the question anonymously.
+AnonymousExchange uses the existing question endpoint that StackOverflow uses.
+Simply replace the domain name in the URL with the domain name of the AnonymousExchange instance you're using and you'll be able to view the question anonymously.

 Example: